KshitijShetty27/Pixel-Art-Converter/README.md

 python main.py
 ```

-You'll be prompted to enter an image path.
-Press **Enter** to use the default `input.jpg`, or type a filename like `flower.jpg`.
+You'll be prompted to enter the path of any image.
+Press **Enter** to use the default `input.jpg`, or provide any image filename:

 ```
-Enter image path (or press Enter for default 'input.jpg'): flower.jpg Press any key to exit...
+Enter image path (or press Enter for default 'input.jpg'): your_image.jpg Press any key to exit...
 ```

+> **Any image works** — just make sure the file is in the same directory as `main.py`, or provide the full path.

 ---